 - Wrapping things up (technical speed vs perceived speed)

 We’re also giving away a free downloadable eBook version of this guide with a bonus chapter on fast page redirects exclusive to the eBook version.
-Grab your free eBook copy of the guide here:
+Grab your free eBook copy of the guide here (edit: no longer available):

 1. What is a good speed?